josdejong/svelte-jsoneditor/README.md

 ### SvelteKit setup

 There is currently an issue in SvelteKit with processing some dependencies (more precisely: Vite used by SvelteKit). `svelte-jsoneditor` depends on some libraries that hit this issue.
 To work around it, each of these dependencies needs to be listed in the configuration.
-Without the workaround, you'll see errors like "ReferenceError: module is not defined" (for `debug`, `ajv`, `ace-builds`, etc.).
+Without the workaround, you'll see errors like "ReferenceError: module is not defined" (for `ajv`, `jmespath`, `diff-sequences`, etc.).

 In your SvelteKit configuration file `svelte.config.js`, add the list with dependencies `viteOptimizeDeps`, available in the `svelte-jsoneditor/config.js`, and use that in the configuration of vite (`config.kit.vite.optimizeDeps.include`):